 Steven E. West.
-Mr. West has served as a director and Executive Chairman of our general partner since February 2014.
+Mr. West has served as Chairman of the Board of our general partner since February 2014 and as a director of the general partner of Rattler since May 2019.
 Mr. West has also served as a director of Diamondback since December 2011 and as its Chairman of the Board since October 2012.
 He served as Diamondback's Chief Executive Officer from January 1, 2009 to December 31, 2011.
 From January 2011 until December 2016, Mr. West was a partner at Wexford Capital LP, focusing on Wexford's private equity energy investments.
 From August 2006 until December 2010, Mr. West served as senior portfolio advisor at Wexford.
 From August 2003 until August 2006, he was the chief financial officer of Sunterra Corporation, a former Wexford portfolio company.
 From December 1993 until July 2003, Mr. West held senior financial positions at Coast Asset Management and IndyMac Bank.
 Prior to that, he worked at First Nationwide Bank, Lehman Brothers and Peat Marwick Mitchell & Co., the predecessor of KPMG LLP.
-Mr. West holds a Bachelor of Science degree in Accounting from California State University, Chico.
+Mr. West earned a Bachelor of Science degree in Accounting from California State University, Chico.

 We believe that Mr. West's background in finance, accounting and private equity energy investments, as well as his executive management skills developed as part of his career with Wexford, its portfolio companies and other financial institutions qualify him to serve on the board of directors of our general partner.
+In particular, we believe Mr. West's strengths in the following core competencies provide value to our board of directors: Corporate Governance; Finance/Capital Markets; Financial Reporting/Accounting Experience; Industry Background; Executive Experience; Executive Compensation; and Risk Management.

 W. Wesley Perry.
 Mr. Perry has been a member of the board of directors of our general partner since June 2014.
 Mr. Perry has served as a director of Genie Energy Ltd., an independent retail energy provider, since October 2011, currently serves as the chair of its audit committee and a member of its compensation, nominating, corporate governance and technology committees and has served as the chairman of the board of directors of Genie Energy International Corporation since September 2009.
 Mr. Perry also serves as manager of PBEX, LLC, an oil and gas exploration and development company, a position he has held since July 2012.
 Mr. Perry has served as manager of S.E.S.
 Investments, Ltd., an oil and gas investment company, since 1985.
-He has served as Chief Executive Officer of E.G.L.
-Resources, Inc., an oil and gas production company, since July 2008 and served as its President from 2003 to July 2008.
+He served as Chief Executive Officer of E.G.L.
+Resources, Inc., an oil and gas production company, from July 2008 until December 2019 and served as its President from 2003 to July 2008.
 Mr. Perry was a director of UTG, Inc., an insurance holding company, from 2001 to 2013 and served on its Audit Committee.
 Mr. Perry served on the Midland City Council from 2002 to 2008 and as Mayor of Midland from 2008 through 2014.
 He is the President of the Milagros Foundation and a trustee of the Abell-Hangar Foundation.
 He has a Bachelor of Science degree in Engineering from the University of Oklahoma.